 The problem with this issue is that the Cache API is called thousands of times per request - for pretty much every theming function participating in a page render.
 Further, the caching logic is complex as it involves combinations of cache tags, max-age settings, and various other mechanisms that affect the decisions of which caching tables to use and which caching headers to return in the HTTP response.

 Trying to pinpoint the particular condition that caused the cache invalidation in this case using print statements would have been an inefficient and tedious process, and the client wouldn’t have liked to pay for that inefficiency.
-Kind of like the game of 20 questions, but with incomplete information and many, many decision bracnhes.
+Kind of like the game of 20 questions, but with incomplete information and many, many decision branches.
 So I decided to bite the bullet and set up my Xdebug environment to catch the bug red-handed, so to speak.
 With its pants down, so to speak.
 To catch it in the act, so to speak.

 Here’s a high level diagram of the various components at play here.
 I slightly modified it from the original at this other tutorial on the same topic.